-The Seder should begin as soon as possible, but only after the emergence of three stars (6:20pm).
+The Seder should begin as soon as possible, but only after the emergence of three stars (see local calendar).

 All men and boys (at least over Bar Mitzvah) should have their own Kaarah.
 Each person arranges his own Kaarah immediately after returning from Shule.
 [When arranging his Kaarah, the Rebbe would quietly verbalize the instructions in the Haggadah.]